dannynday/colab-/README.md

 ### Step 2: Mine the Search Traffic Data for Seasonality

-To help Marketing, I mined the search traffic data for predictable seasonal patterns of interest in the company. steps I took to complete the following:
+To help Marketing, I mined the search traffic data for predictable seasonal patterns of interest in the company.

+Steps I took to complete the following:

 1. Group the hourly search data to plot the average traffic by the day of the week.